Late reg new blog (2)

 According to Maritz’s Registration Insights Report 2024, 45% of in-person B2B event registrations now happen within four weeks of the show and 22% wait until the final week to register, a stark shift in event registration trends.

 Attendees are weighing budgets, approvals, travel costs, and calendars.
 Meanwhile, organizers are stuck figuring out catering counts, sponsor promises, and hotel blocks.
-Understandably for the them it can be tricky to work out all of the details on their end so that they can attend.
+Understandably, it can be tricky to work out all of the details on their end so that they can attend.
 But for you (the sleep-deprived organizer/marketer who’s been living on coffee and wishful thinking) it can be equally tricky.

-That’s of course because late registrations aren’t just a scheduling quirk.
-They’re a ripple effect that messes with your budgeting, disrupts your planning, and impacts the experience for everyone involved — including those last-minute attendees themselves (it’s a vicious cycle).
+That’s because late registrations can royally mess with your budgeting, disrupt your planning, and impact the experience for everyone involved — including those last-minute attendees themselves (it’s a vicious cycle).

 Here’s what we will cover: